particle-iot/docs/src/content/en/shared/webhooks.md

     if (str == NULL) {
         return NULL;
     }

     int idx = str.indexOf(start);
     if (idx < 0) {
         return NULL;
     }

     int endIdx = str.indexOf(end);
     if (endIdx < 0) {
         return NULL;
     }

     return str.substring(idx + strlen(start), endIdx);
 }
 ```

 Even if you're already familiar with writing firmware, that's great!, there are some great details here to catch.
-First when we want to capture a reponse from a webhook, make sure you're subscribing to "hook-response/" + ( your published event name ).
+First when we want to capture a reponse from a Webhook, make sure you're subscribing to "hook-response/" + ( your published event name ).
 That means if your hook captures everything starting with "my-hooks", but you published "my-hooks/get_weather", then your response event name would be "hook-response/my-hooks/get_weather".

-The other important detail from this example is that webhooks right now assumes you're using an embedded device without a lot of ram.
+The other important detail from this example is that Webhooks right now assumes you're using an embedded device without a lot of ram.
 Large web responses are cut into 512 byte pieces, and are sent at a fixed rate of about 4 per second.
 This is to make it easier for these low power devices to parse and process responses that otherwise wouldn't fit in ram.

 Now, let's write some firmware!